t0pcart/l0cati0nkiller/README.md

 A command line shell to defeat Life360/FindMy on jailbroken iOS devices.
 **THIS ONLY WORKS ON JAILBROKEN DEVICES**

-The scripts causes Life360/FindMy to keep displaying the same location prior to running the lkiller and will keep the same location until the lstart script is ran.
+The scripts will cause Life360/FindMy to stop updating the current location and shows the last location before execution

 **SUPPORTS IOS 15+ (JAILBREAK/ROOT SHELL REQURIED)**